 Predetermined conference programs send a message to attendees about their status in the conference community.
 The message is not explicit; the program telegraphs it, and the social groupings that emerge during public events.
 The message subtly affects the range of conference opportunities available to every attendee.

 Once conference roles have been introduced, they tend to be self-reinforcing.
 Presenters may spend time with each other, boosting each other’s status via their mutual association, while attendees congregate with their fellow attendees, discussing sessions from the perspective of a learner rather than a peer.
 The resulting barrier between the two groups, built by these predetermined roles, is surmounted only by attendees who are confident and extroverted enough to approach a presenter, or by those presenters interested in engaging with attendees outside of their sessions.

 In contrast, a peer conference supplies a structured process for determining conference sessions, while minimizing distinctions between presenters and audience.
-First, a roundtable exposes individual attendee needs and expertise, providing detailed information on the interest, energy, and resources associated with attendees’ desired topics.
+First, The Three Questions exposes individual attendee needs and expertise, providing detailed information on the interest, energy, and resources associated with attendees’ desired topics.
 Then, peer session sign-up provides clear indications of:

 Typically, a conventional conference starts with a formal welcome and logistical announcements.
 Unless they are trainings or workshops, traditional conference sessions tend to lurch from one topic to another.
 The conference is then usually ended by some kind of closing session.
 The event lacks a logical progression from start to finish; its structure is determined by logistical considerations rather than the needs of the participants.